How to Do QNAP NAS to NAS Incremental Backup with Ease

 1. Please note that if anyone of the incremental image files in the sequence is damaged or missing, the subsequent image files will be invalid.

-3. There are three ways to perform the scheduled backup, Incremental Backup is the default one, which you don’t have to choose specially.
-You can also choose Full Backup or Differential Backup in Advance tab of Schedule Settings if needed.
+2. There are three methods to perform the scheduled backup, Incremental Backup is the default one, which you don’t have to choose specially.
+You can also choose Full Backup or Differential Backup in Backup Scheme > Backup Method if needed.

 5. A full backup must exist as the start point of a series of incremental backups or differential backups.
 So if you haven’t created any backup task and want to create an incremental backup or a differential backup, a new backup task is required.
 AOMEI Backupper will run it as a full backup by default at the first time.